-The Appeal Form is to be completed by the appellant within 1 hour of the decision of the dispute being communicated to them by the DRO.
+The Appeal Form is to be completed by the appellant (see section 12.7.2) within one hour of the decision of the dispute being communicated to them by the DRO.

 The Appeals Committee must meet within one hour from the time the appeal is registered if the appeal is registered by 18:00.
-Otherwise it will meet at 08:00 the following morning.
+Otherwise, it will meet at 08:00 the following morning.
 A decision must be reached within one hour after the meeting.